Ostheer/IBM4610_bot/README.md

 4. Create a new machine in Virtualbox.
 5. Uncheck *Cable Connected* in `Virtualbox settings>Network` to isolate the VM.
 6. Map `~/.config/suremark/shared` as a shared auto-mounting folder to `Z:\` in the guest.
+7. Install the VirtualBox extension pack; `VBoxManage extpack install Oracle*.vbox-extpack`.
+8. Create a device filter for passing through the usb device to the VM.

-7. Enable the systemd units.
+9. Enable the systemd units.
 For `vboxvmservice`, you need to specify the machine UUID as follows: `systemctl enable vboxvmservice@VM_UUID.service`.
 You can get this UUID from `VBoxManage list vms`.

 ### Windows / Virtual Machine
 1. Install Windows XP (32 bit).